mtakahiro/gsf/docs/install.rst

     pip install -r requirements.txt

-Or if users want to create a new conda environment, execute the following command;
+Or if you want to create a new conda environment, execute the following command;

 .. code-block:: bash